akeneo/pim-api-docs/content/resources.md

 :::

 ## Channel
-An channel refers to a place where your product information will be visible: for example, a website, a print catalog, a mobile application...
+An channel refers to a place where your product information will be visible: for example, a website, a print catalog or a mobile application.
 Actually, a channel defines a selection of products and information to export.

 :::info